 Some of you may recall and others of you may neither remember nor care, but I taught high school on the west side of Chicago for almost 10 years.
-Teaching inner-city high school presents all kinds of unique challenges, not the least of which is having to pretend to be enthusiastic when your students show you ultrasound pictures of the fetus presently gestating inside of their stomach.
+Teaching inner-city high school presents all kinds of unique challenges, not the least of which is having to pretend to be enthusiastic when your students show you ultrasound pictures of the fetus presently gestating inside of their gut.

 The challenge in this case was always having to feign supportive interest because my first impulse when students would proudly pull out these pictures from their back pockets was to say, “Great!
-You read and write at a 5th grade level and now you’ll soon be in charge of raising another human being.”
-I often reflect that I should have skipped the grammar lesson and gone straight for the cucumber and condom lesson plan, but we all know how tight school budgets are and I wasn’t about to waste a condom on a cucumber that I needed for myself, to say nothing of the implied insult of seeing one fit so snugly around a piece of produce whereas on my dick they look more like a rain poncho draped over Kate Moss.
+You read and write at a 5th-grade level and now you’ll soon be in charge of raising another human being.”
+I often reflect that I should have skipped the grammar lesson and gone straight for the cucumber-and-condom lesson plan, but we all know how tight school budgets are, and I wasn’t about to waste a condom on a cucumber that I needed for myself for lunch, to say nothing of the implied insult of seeing one fit so snugly around a piece of produce whereas on my dick they look more like a rain poncho draped over Kate Moss …

 Furthermore, all ladies, and in particular those too young to drive a car, should know that proudly showing me pictures of your ultrasound is roughly the equivalent of showing me pictures of your herpes sores because I spent the entirety of my 20s trying to avoid both herpes and pregnancy and in a way, herpes would have been the preferable option because herpes outbreaks, after all, come and go—they do not, in other words, require the same commitment as having to pretend to be interested in your kid’s shitty crayon art projects or cloying pleas for attention for the next 18 years.